ACK-J/Monero-Dataset-Pipeline/README.md

 # Monero Dataset Pipeline
 A pipeline that automates the creation and transaction of monero wallets used to collect a dataset suitable for supervised learning applications.
+The source code and datasets are used to reproduce the results of:

+`Lord of the Rings: An Empirical Analysis of Monero's Ring Signature Resilience to Artificially Intelligent Attacks`

 # Installation
 ```